tbebekis/Tutorial-JsonSerializer/README.md

 #### [JsonConstructor]

-Indicates a constructor that should be used in serialization.
+Indicates a constructor that should be used by the serializer.

 ```
 public class Part